stevenfarless/ttt/README.md

 5. Open a Pull Request

 ### Ideas for Contributions
-- Add sound effects
+- Sound effects for moves and wins
-- Implement score tracking across multiple games
+- Score tracking across multiple games
-- Add animations for winning combinations
+- Winning line animation
-- Create different themes
+- Additional themes (Light mode, Matrix, etc.)
-- Add AI opponent for single-player mode
+- AI opponent for single-player mode
-- Implement chat between players
+- In-game chat between players
+- Game history/replay feature

 ## 📜 License

-This project is open source and available under the MIT License.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This means you are free to:
+- ✅ Use the software for any purpose
+- ✅ Study and modify the source code
+- ✅ Share copies of the software
+- ✅ Share modified versions

+Under the condition that:
+- ⚖️ Modified versions must also be open source under GPL-3.0
+- ⚖️ You must include the original copyright notice
+- ⚖️ You must state significant changes made to the software

 ## 👤 Author